Vilnite/smart_contracts/README.md

+# Solidity Smart Contracts

-# Examples of solidity smart contracts for creating a token, managing access and applying functions.
+Examples of solidity smart contracts for creating a token, managing access and applying functions.